prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 	![](../images/dp500-12-34.png)

-	*Power BI Desktop will hide the table in a way that's different to other hidden model objects.
-Power BI will always hide aggregations, and not even model calculations can ever reference them.*
+	> **Note** Power BI Desktop will hide the table in a way that's different to other hidden model objects.
+Power BI will always hide aggregations, and not even model calculations can ever reference them.

 7. Select **Apply all**.